 Each college, university and the system office shall annually report statistics on sexual assaults to the Minnesota Office of Higher Education.
 Additionally, the report must be published on each college and university website in accordance with state law.

-St. Cloud Technical & Community College Sexual Violence Complaint Form
+Saint Cloud Technical and Community College Sexual Violence Complaint Form

-The Sexual Violence Compliant Form shown below can be found at https://mycampuseye.com/web/QZCC
+The Sexual Violence Compliant Form shown below can be found at https://sctcc.edu/report-it